TeddyBurnsides/book_search/README.md

 Simple book search SPA built using React and the Google Books API.

 ## To Do
-1. Add authors to results page
+1. Utilize Redux for state management (overkill but a good way to test use cases)
-2. Utilize Redux for state management
+2. Add title and author name search filter
-3. Add title vs. author name search filter
+3. Allow adding books as favorites